rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/README.md

 ## 🔮 Learning Outcomes

 - [ ] Create a Elyra Pipeline
-- [ ] Get familiar with KfP and Data Science Pipelines
+- [ ] Get familiar with KFP and Data Science Pipelines
 - [ ] Execute pipelines from Workbench

 ## 🔨 Tools used in this exercise